Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 We used a similar query to Question 9 but changed some of the conditions.
 There were no instances where people downgraded in 2020.

 ## C. Challenge Payment Questions
-The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:
+>The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:

-monthly payments always occur on the same day of month as the original start_date of any monthly paid plan upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period once a customer churns they will no longer make payments
+>* monthly payments always occur on the same day of month as the original start_date of any monthly paid plan
+>* upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
+>* upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
+>* once a customer churns they will no longer make payments

+This is a complex question so we'll break it down.

 ## D. Outside The Box Questions